Dionysios Solomos: Surviving works at his death

 The poet's work at his death was mostly unfinished and in fragments, and was edited and published by his friend and fellow poet Iakovos Polylas.
 Whether Solomos was never satisfied with his work and kept little of it, whether large parts of his manuscripts were lost (something Polylas implies), or whether he had difficulties fleshing out the ambitious structure of his planned works is not clear, but the fragments show a huge disconnect between intention and surviving work: The Cretan begins with a fragment of Canto 18 and ends with Canto 22, and none of them are complete; Lambros was conceived with at least 38 cantos (of some of them only a prose summary survives), with the shortest poetic fragment consisting of a single line, and the longest containing 33 stanzas; the second draft of The Free Besieged consists of 61 fragments, of which 27 are single lines, seven are two lines, and two are half-lines.

 Legacy

 Solomos is commonly referred to as Greece's "national poet" for his important legacy to Greek literature and national identity.

+The Museum of Solomos and Eminent Zakynthians was founded in 1959, located in St Mark's Plaza in Zakynthos city.
+It features him and Andreas Kalvos prominently.
+He has been interred in the mausoleum since 1968.

 He was depicted on the reverse of the Greek ₯20 coin of 1990–2001.
 A 50 drachmas commemorative coin was issued in 1998 for the 200th anniversary of his birth.

 The international airport on the island of Zakynthos and a square in Nicosia, Cyprus, are named after Dionysis Solomos.

 The film Eternity and a Day (1998) depicts a dying Greek poet who attempts to complete some of Solomos' unfinished works.
 He also sees visions of Solomos (played by Fabrizio Bentivoglio) as he travels around Thessaloniki.